 Taxonomies form the foundations of product organization for websites but are also the foundation for knowledge architecture, metadata schemas and search applications.
 In some cases, a taxonomy may not be seen by the user but be behind the scenes to improve relevance of search results.
 Users come to a website to solve a problem and satisfy a need, and that process requires that the correct information be provided for them so they can make their selection easily and intuitively.
 That requires developing not just navigational constructs but identifying factors that enter into a decision or influence a selection.
 Ontologies therefore become the knowledge scaffolding that contextualizes user choices and selections and narrows their focus by eliminating less relevant possibilities.

-This capability requires that organizations establish the correct foundation of practices across a number of related disciplines that holistically comprise the information ecosystem of the enterprise.
+Achieving this capability requires that organizations establish the correct foundation of practices across a number of related disciplines that holistically comprise the information ecosystem of the enterprise.
 Taxonomies and ontologies are fundamental to the user experience on ecommerce websites.
 Getting users to the exact information they need means knowledge engineering an ecosystem that they can traverse easily and efficiently, in order to expedite conversion and drive revenue.

 To learn more about the data architecture approaches that support ecommerce personalization, check out these additional resources: